So now you’ve decided to train to become a Food teacher, the Food Teachers Centre can help you get there.

 - Postgraduate or Professional Graduate Certificate in Education (PGCE) which offers credits towards a Masters degree

-You will then complete an additional training year in a teaching post in which you will be referred to as a newly qualified teacher (NQT).
-You will have a lighter timetable and have a mentor to support you throughout your first year in a school.
-Once this is completed you are then a fully qualified teacher.
+You will then complete an additional two years training in a teaching post in which you will be referred to as an Early Careers Teacher (ECT).
+You will have a lighter timetable and have a mentor to support you throughout your first two years in a school.
+Once this is successfully completed you are then a fully qualified teacher.

 - School Centred Initial Teacher Training (SCITT) programmes are run across the country with different providers and are school based.
 Most of your training time will be in school working in the classroom, with training days run by the programme provider